Prussia: Wars of liberation

 The first half of the 19th century saw a prolonged struggle in Germany between liberals, who wanted a united, federal Germany under a democratic constitution, and conservatives, who wanted to maintain Germany as a patchwork of independent, monarchical states with Prussia and Austria competing for influence.
 One small movement that signalled a desire for German unification in this period was the Burschenschaft student movement, by students who encouraged the use of the black-red-gold flag, discussions of a unified German nation, and a progressive, liberal political system.
 Because of Prussia's size and economic importance, smaller states began to join its free trade area in the 1820s.
 Prussia benefited greatly from the creation in 1834 of the German Customs Union (Zollverein), which included most German states but excluded Austria.

-In 1848 the liberals saw an opportunity when revolutions broke out across Europe.
+In 1848, the liberals saw an opportunity when revolutions broke out across Europe.
 Alarmed, King Frederick William IV agreed to convene a National Assembly and grant a constitution.
 When the Frankfurt Parliament offered Frederick William the crown of a united Germany, he refused on the grounds that he would not accept a crown from a revolutionary assembly without the sanction of Germany's other monarchs.

-The Frankfurt Parliament was forced to dissolve in 1849, and Frederick William issued Prussia's first constitution by his own authority in 1850.
-This conservative document provided for a two-house parliament.
-The lower house, or Landtag was elected by all taxpayers, who were divided into three classes whose votes were weighted according to the amount of taxes paid.
-Women and those who paid no taxes had no vote.
-This allowed just over one-third of the voters to choose 85% of the legislature, all but assuring dominance by the more well-to-do men of the population.
-The upper house, which was later renamed the Herrenhaus ("House of Lords"), was appointed by the king.
-He retained full executive authority and ministers were responsible only to him.
+The Frankfurt Parliament was forced to dissolve in 1849, and Frederick William issued a constitution by his own authority in 1850.
+This conservative document provided for a two-house parliament, the Landtag of Prussia.
+The lower house, or Prussian House of Representatives was elected by all males over the age of 25.
+They were divided into three classes whose votes were weighted according to the amount of taxes paid.
+In one typical election, the first class (with those who paid the most in taxes) included 4% of voters and the third class (with those who paid the least) had 82%, yet each group chose the same number of electors.
+The system but assured dominance by the more well-to-do men of the population.
+The upper house, the Prussian House of Lords, was appointed by the king.
+He retained full executive authority, and ministers were responsible only to him.
 As a result, the grip of the landowning classes, the Junkers, remained unbroken, especially in the eastern provinces.
+The constitution nevertheless contained a number of liberal elements such as the introduction of jury courts and a catalog of fundamental rights that included freedom of religion, speech and the press.